 - Just north of Crow’s Bridge over the Canal, there is a house with two red lawn chairs sitting by the water.
 What is in the yard that can go in the water?

 - Look for a log-style house on the towpath side of the Canal.
 There are statues in the yard.
 What are they and how many are there?

 - There is a tan house on the towpath side that has a split rail fence.
 What animal carving stands in the lawn?

 - There were once over 100 bridges that crossed the Canal over its 58.9-mile length.
 You have already seen some of those that are still standing during your hunt.
 As you continue north, just before you get to the Buckstone Farm field, there are the remains of stone structures on both sides of the Canal.
 What was the purpose of these structures?

 - How many trees line the Buckstone Farm driveway between River Road and the bridge over the Canal?

 To download a PDF containing these instructions and questions, click here.

 When you are finished hunting, here’s how to submit your answers to the Friends:

-Please submit your answers no later than Wednesday, May 12.
+Please submit your answers no later than Thursday, June 17.

 Everyone who sends in answers will receive a special Delaware Canal button.
 The person or group that answers all the questions correctly will win a one-year Friends’ membership and another outstanding prize.
 If there is more one correct submission, the winner will be drawn at random.